State Digital Learning Plan

 Indiana does not have a state technology plan; however, the state collects and publishes district technology plans via state graphics and maps.

 Indiana has requirements for districts for digital learning plans.

 Indiana requires district level educational technology plans.
-Indiana public schools who receive State Connectivity Funds must have an approved Technology Plan.
-Those plans are submitted during a window each March.
-The state provides planning support through email and website support, and through Regional and State conference planning sessions and Administrative Academies for district leadership.
+Indiana public schools who use the state provided broadband network and receive State Connectivity Funds must have an approved Technology Plan.
+Those plans are revised every 3 years with required updates after the first and second years.
+The state provides planning support through e-mail and website support, and through Regional and State conference planning sessions and Administrative Academies for district leadership.
 The district technology plans are used to help guide resources and initiatives at the state level to support district technology strategic plans.

 Digital Learning Standards for Students

 Indiana does not have digital learning standards for students.

 Indiana has adopted K-12 Computer Science Standards and STEM Standards that cover digital learning skills.